JihongZ/jihongz.github.io/_posts/2017-11-08-SEM-Homework.markdown

 ### Sample Item Response Distributions

-Here is Histogram Plot for six items.
+Histogram Plot for responses are necessary for understanding the outcome variables.
 The histogram will provide some evidence whether the categorical resposes are distributed as normal, as the assumption for CFA is the Y should be continous and normal distributed.
 Even though the histogram plots show the items responses are not exactly normal, but it is nearly normal as far as I'm concerned.

 ``` r
 # stack data